-A criminal drug attorney can help determine what kind of defense to build for your charges depending on the type o9000f charges you are faced with.
+A criminal drug attorney in Fort Lauderdale can help determine what kind of defense to build for your charges depending on the type of charges you are faced with.
 There are multiple ways to defend drug possession such as challenging the facts, the testimony or the evidence being used against you.
 Other defense strategies will challenge charges based on procedural errors.

 Here is a quick look into some of the ways a Fort Lauderdale drug possession attorney can fight your case.

 Unlawful Search and Seizure – This has to do with how the drugs were found on you and what length law enforcement went to obtain the substance.